jchabsi/RunnerAttitude/README.md

 Version 1.0
 - Inttial Release

-Acknowledgement
+Acknowledgements

-I have learnt many things from the Crystal Watch Face Source code: https://github.com/warmsound/crystal-face and I borrowed some fonts from it :)
+- I have learnt many things from the Crystal Watch Face Source code: https://github.com/warmsound/crystal-face and I borrowed some fonts from it :)
+- Italian Translation by Andrea Zannoni